penninesoaringclub/newsletter/content/posts/2024-02/index.md

 # New Members

+**ADD CONTENT HERE OR DROP THE SECTION**

 Anyone new in the past couple of months?
+We'll aim for a photo and a quick intro so we can look out for them on the hill.

 # Shout Outs

+**ADD CONTENT HERE OR DROP THE SECTION**

-Passed an exam, did an SIV, won a comp etc.
+Passed an exam, did an SIV, won a comp, made it to Fairsnape and back for the first time etc.

 # The Gallery

 {{< gallery match="gallery/*" sortOrder="desc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true >}}

 # A grand day out

+**SEAN WRITING UP STRIDING EDGE TO HELLVELLYN TTB**

 _Sean Mercer writes_